111 Industry Experts give their Best IT Career Advice

 I wanted to give more than just my opinions though, so I came up with the idea of asking industry experts this question:

-“What’s the best piece of advice you could give to someone looking to start an IT career in 2017?”
+“What’s the best piece of advice you could give to someone looking to start an IT career?”

 I want to give you the full 360 degree view of the best advice, so I canvassed a large cross-section of the industry’s most trusted experts.
 If you had a magic wand to hand pick the cream of the crop as your mentors, these are the people you would choose.
 Their guidance isn’t just for people entering the industry, it’s invaluable no matter what stage you’re at in your career.